 To begin addiction treatment, it is imperative to undergo medically supervised detox.
 Detox is essentially the process in which the drug gradually fades from the system.
 Since an individual’s physical body is dependent on a substance, individuals will likely experience withdrawal symptoms during detox.
 These symptoms are unpleasant and uncomfortable which is why physician-supervised medical detox is highly recommended.
 Withdrawal symptoms include:

 - Chill sweats

 Opiate and Opioid Addiction Treatment

-Because withdrawal symptoms can be agitating, it’s suggested that individuals get professional help with a medical detox plan.
+Because withdrawal symptoms are unpleasant, it is important that individuals seek professional help with medical detox.
 After medical detox, individuals can benefit from a number of different opiate and opioid addiction treatment methods and therapies including individualized counseling, holistic therapy, and family counseling.
-Find out what opiate or opioid addiction treatment works best for you at Rehab Carolinas and gain the freedom from opiate or opioid addiction for your own life!
+Find out what opiate or opioid addiction treatment works best for you at Rehab Carolinas and gain freedom from opiate or opioid addiction.